 Here you will pack a dry bag with everything you want during the rest of the trip.
 Your vehicle can be securely store at our shop during the trip.
 After everyone is geared up and packed up it’s about a 30 minute drive in our van to the trailhead.

-From here it’s running for the next 2 or 3 days.
+From here it’s running for the next 3 days.
 On the final day around 1pm the group will arrive at Foster Bar where everyone loads back into the van for a two hour drive back to our shop.
 When you return to the shop you will transfer your things back into your luggage from our dry bag.

 Detailed Itinerary for the Rogue River Trail 3-day Trip